-Assistant Professor of Psychiatry since 2015, is associated with Perinatal Psychiatry since his psychiatry residency training.
+Additional Professor of Psychiatry, is associated with Perinatal Psychiatry since his psychiatry residency training.
 Some of his research interest include "Influence of stress during pregnancy on fetal outcome", "Identification and interventions for mental health issues during pregnancy at the community level", "developing training module for community health workers on identification and interventions on maternal mental health issues".

 Dr Kimneihat Vaiphei